yongdd/langevin-fts/README.md

 # How to Contribute
 + Most of python scripts implemented with this library are welcome.
 They could be very simple scripts for specific polymer morphologies, or modified versions of `scft.py`, `lfts.py`, etc.
-+ Changing C++/CUDA codes by yourself is not recommended.
++ Updating C++/CUDA codes by yourself is not recommended.
 If you want to add new features to C++ part, please send me sample codes written in any programming languages.
 + They should contain sample results, test codes, or desired outputs to check whether they work correctly.
 + They do not have to be optimal or to be excellent.
 + There should be relevant published literatures.
-+ Currently, this library is updated without considering its compatibility with previous versions.
++ Currently, this library is updated without considering compatibility with previous versions.
 We will keep managing the contributed codes so that they can be executed in the updated version.
 + **Contributed codes must not contains GPL-licensed codes.**
 + Please do not send me exclusive codes of your lab.
 Make sure that they are allowed as open-source.
 + Any suggestions and advices are welcome, but they could not be reflected.